Yoctol/bottender/docs/channel-messenger-setup.md

 - If you are not familiar with how messenger bots work, you may refer to Facebook's official document, [Setting Up Your Facebook App](https://developers.facebook.com/docs/messenger-platform/getting-started/app-setup/).

 ### Webhook
-After finishing above settings, you can start your server with Messenger webhook listening using following commands:
+After finishing above settings, you can start your server with Messenger webhook event listening using following commands:

 ```
 // in production mode